 Esoterica: I promote a system called RPS (Relaxed Pressure Scheduling).
 More of an attitude than an orderly method, it invites the worker to keep leaning into the direction of interest and desire.
 A condition of calm is achieved by allowing the process itself to cause the pressure.
 The result is a feeling of workmanlike progress, remarkable throughput, and creative joy.

-This letter was originally published on December 2, 2002.
+This letter was originally published as “The problem of order” on December 2, 2002.